nuree-cit/linux-project-load-balancer/README.md

 3-15.
 Click the blue button **Create Droplet**

+#### Now you have created your droplet servers.

 ## 4. Create a load balancer
-A load balancer is a device or software that stays between servers and internet, distributing network traffic across multiple servers to ensure no single server becomes overwhelmed.
+A load balancer stays between servers and the internet, distributing network traffic across multiple servers to ensure no single server becomes overwhelmed.

 4-1.
 Click the green button **Create**
 ![10](assets/10.png)